BonneGueule x Maharishi: our olive “Custom pant”

 • Very functional clothing.

-Hardy was already a visionary 20 years ago and ultimately, he is more so than ever today.
-As suggested by the name of its brand which, in Sanskrit, means… “great seer”.
+Hardy was already a visionary 20 years ago and finally, he is more than ever today.
+As suggested by the name of his brand which, in Sanskrit, means… “great seer”.

-This introduction is long, but necessary, because Maharishi is a very different brand compared to those we usually talk about on BonneGueule.
-I really wanted you to understand why I love it so much, and what inspired us to collaborate with it.
+This introduction is long, but necessary, because Maharishi is a brand very different from those we usually talk about on BonneGueule.
+I really wanted you to understand why I love it so much, and what pushed us to collaborate with it.

 Our collaboration with Maharishi: olive pants with an anatomical cut